SaidARSLAN/finance-app/README.md

 ## Overview

-FinanceTracker Pro aims to be your all-in-one financial assistant, providing comprehensive tools to manage your personal finances and investments.
+finance-app Pro aims to be your all-in-one financial assistant, providing comprehensive tools to manage your personal finances and investments.
 By integrating with your bank accounts and stock market data, it provides a unified view of your financial health.
 Additionally, our AI-driven module offers personalized insights and recommendations, making it easier to make informed financial decisions.

 ## Features